Dashron/Bifocals/README.md

     	view.render("templates/index.html");
     }

-And you are done!
-When the client requests this page, it will receive the following html
+That's it!
+When the client requests this page, the following html will be displayed:

     <html>
         <head></head>